 7. Eat More Fiber

-Additionally, more saturated fat and more sugar were associated with lighter, less restorative, and more disrupted sleep.
+Additionally, more saturated fat and more sugar were associated with lighter, less restorative, and more disrupted processes.
 Foods that are high in fiber include artichokes, beans, peas, brussels sprouts, and berries, to name a few.

 8. Listen to Pink Noise